Caf Champions League: Zesco United must protect their integrity - Lwandamina | Goal.com

 “It is going to be a good game and our team has come here to try and win.
 We know it is not going to be an easy game because Zesco United are a good team but we will try and get the three points,” Jovic said.

 “Our group was always going to be difficult because of the composition of the teams such as TP Mazembe and Zamalek.
-Our aim is to get to the quarter-finals which will be determined by what transpires in tonight’s game when Zamalek face TP Mazembe.”
+Our aim is to get to the quarter-finals which will be determined by what transpires in the game between Zamalek face TP Mazembe.”

 Primeiro de Agosto's captain Dany Masunguna revealed the desire to pick their first group win against Team Ya Ziko.